 Lost and Found lockboxes are located at officer stations.
 Any items that are found should be turned in to Security.

 Matt Bunning, can be reached at (859.442.4129) or email@example.com.

 The SNAP (Safety Notification Alert Process) system notifies your KCTCS email address automatically with information about campus delays, closings and urgent situations.
 By making changes at http://kctcs.edu/snap, you may also choose to receive messages on cell phones, voicemail and text messaging.
 Signing up for multiple ways of receiving SNAP messages can allow you to get information more quickly.
 Please advise students to do the same.
 Faculty should log in to their classroom computers even if they will not be used during the class.
 This allows a SNAP message to be received.

 Should be consulted for detailed information on health, safety, policies and protocols at Gateway: Student Handbook Safety information can be found on beginning on Page 12.

-The Gateway Campus Assessment, Response, & Evaluation (CARE) Team supports Gateway's overall goal to provide a safe and supportive environment by facilitating a See Something, Say Something culture at the college.
-The CARE Team responds to reports of individuals who present disruptive or concerning behavior.
-It coordinates resources and responds with the goal of providing assistance to the individual while reducing potential risk in an effort to keep the Gateway community healthy and safe.
+The Gateway Community & Technical Colleges Behavioral intervention Team (BIT) supports Gateway's overall goal to provide a safe and supportive environment by facilitating a See Something, Say Something culture at the college.
+The Behavioral Intervention Team responds to reports of individuals who present disruptive or concerning behavior.
+We coordinate resources and respond with the goal of providing assistance to the individual while reducing potential risk in an effort to keep the Gateway community healthy and safe.